 How to Smoke Trout and Other Fresh-Caught Fish

 Now that the fishing and catching has taken place, you might be wondering what to do with all of the trout and salmon you caught.
 I know that is where I am with it.
 The bigger fish provide a lot of meat, and there are many different ways to prepare and preserve it.
 With the cost of food skyrocketing, it is a good thing to know how to preserve the extra fish you caught.
-Today I am going to detail how to smoke trout.
+Today, I am going to detail how to smoke trout.
 This item is quite costly in the grocery stores.
 I saw smoked salmon selling for about $8.00 for 8 oz. just the other day.
 That is enough to motivate me to get the smoker prepped and ready for a few pounds of fresh fish.
-Below, I out what would be needed.

 - A smoker grill